 All too often, people think of feedback as a negative thing.
 The truth is that positive reinforcement can be a powerful tool in fostering a supportive and effective team environment, which should, in fact, be the goal of any workplace or organization.

-When people receive positive feedback about the good work they have been doing, they will be much more likely to continue working hard and will have an increased sense of loyalty towards you and the company, which can only yield good results.
+When people receive positive feedback about the good work they have been doing, they will be much more likely to continue working hard and will have an increased sense of loyalty towards you and the company, which can only yield higher productivity and retention levels.

 In terms of volume, positive reinforcing feedback is actually the one you should provide the most out of three types of feedback.
 Not all positive feedback is equally effective though.
-You can learn more about giving positive feedback in the right way in our previous blog post.
+You can learn more about giving positive feedback in our ultimate feedback guide.

 When to give reinforcing feedback: When you want to reward an employee and reinforce their work or behavior so that they will keep it up, or when you just want to show your appreciation.